Buy this innovative product because it’s the best one on the market–plus it’s affordable and it has great features…

 Almost all buying is based on emotions.
 The ultimate goal of storytelling is tapping into human feelings.
 Even B2B buyers are people who are prone to emotions because they are often trying to make the smartest decision possible.
 So, emotions matter in what’s largely thought of as a rational purchasing process.

 Taking into account the importance of storytelling, it remains a mystery why many companies are bad storytellers.
 Maybe, the reason is that storytelling requires a different approach to sales and marketing.

 Here comes the first tip to keep in mind: focus on the real needs of the audience and deliver answers to prospects’ biggest questions instead of talking about features and pricing, and don’t forget to make your stories customer-centric.

-Have your business ever benefitted from storytelling marketing?
+Has your business ever benefited from storytelling marketing?
 Share your findings with us in the comments.